 Many rewards credit cards

 have annual fees and other kinds of fees that make the cost of the card high.
 If the value of the rewards you receive isn’t more than the fees you have to pay, the card isn’t worth the cost.
-Rather than give your money to a bank, you can save the fees and use that money to reward yourself.
+Close the credit card, save the fees, and use that money to reward yourself.

 4. Rewards that expire before you can use themIf your rewards have a short expiration date, you might not get a chance to use them.
 The rewards don’t have to last forever, but you should have a reasonable amount of time to use them before they go away.
 Don't expect your creditor to warn you about expiring rewards.
 It's up to you to know the expiration date and use your rewards while you can.

-5. Rewards with limited options for redemptionSome credit cards limit your options for redeeming rewards, like requiring you to use rewards on certain dates or in certain increments.
+5. Rewards with limited options for redemptionSome credit cards limit your options for redeeming rewards, like requiring you to use rewards on certain dates (or restricting certain dates) or in certain increments (like $50).
 Too many restrictions on your rewards can make it difficult and nearly impossible to use them.
 You may be able to comfortably spend your rewards within those limits.
 However, if that’s not the case, it might benefit you to look for another, less restrictive rewards card.

 6. Minimum spending limits to accumulate rewards